The Darfur conflict

 Intensive diplomacy by Secretary-General Ban Ki-moon and several actors in the international community resulted in Sudan’s acceptance of this force in June 2007.

-The mandate is renewed yearly, and the adoption of Security Council resolution 2173
+The mandate is renewed yearly, and the adoption of Security Council Resolution 2296 extended it until 30 June 2017.

 UNAMID basic information